curvenote/pmc-utils/cloudrun/README.md

 ### Legacy Scripts

-- `./deploy.sh` - Original deployment script with hardcoded values
-- `./build.sh` - Docker image build script
-- `./run.sh` - Basic container run script
+- `./run.sh` - Basic container run script - used by `npm run dev`, which now does the same thing as `./local.sh`

 ## Workflow